Nriver/awesome-trilium/README.md

 **App Themes**

 App Themes provide theming to the Trilium application.
+Typically, these notes are labeled with `#appTheme` with a value which indicates the name of the theme displayed in Trilium's options panel.

 * [Blue Theme](https://github.com/SiriusXT/trilium-theme-blue) A brilliant and beautiful theme.
 Thanks SiriusXT!
 * [breeze-trilium](https://github.com/eliandoran/breeze-trilium) KDE Breeze theme for Trilium Notes